opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 # Data Product Descriptor Governance Guide
-The Data Product Descriptor Specification (DPDS) is a project of the [Open Data Mesh Initiative (ODMI)](https://initiative.opendatamesh.org/).
+This document describes the Data Product Descriptor Specification (DPDS) governance rules.

-This document explains how the DPDS Project is run.
+These rules have been established to provide an open and transparent mechanism for governing DPDS Project.

-Governance rules described hereafter will continue to evolve as the community and DPDS Project change.
+This document will be adjusted as practicality dictate

 # Roles and Responsibilities